YT37/Machine-DeepLearning/README.md

-# Machine-DeepLearning-Snippets
+# Machine-DeepLearning

-- These are code snippets of different Fields and Algorithms of Machine Learning & Deep Learning.
+- These are snippets & projects of different Machine Learning & Deep Learning algorithms.

 # Requirements